PyTables/PyTables/doc/source/usersguide/libref.rst

 .. attribute:: Description._v_nestedNames

     A nested list of the names of all the columns under this table or nested column.
-You can use this as the names argument of NumPy array and
-    NestedRecArray (see :class:`NestedRecArray`) factories.
+You can use this as the names argument of NumPy array and NestedRecArray (see :ref:`NestedRecArrayClassDescr`) factories.

 .. attribute:: Description._v_pathnames